controlshift/slate/source/includes/_authenticated_api_signatures.md

 ### Lookup

 Find a specific signature by email address.
-Once you have obtained a member id you can use this identifier in other API calls.
+Once you have obtained a signature id you can use this identifier in other API calls.

 `GET /api/v1/petitions/no-taxes-on-tea/signatures/lookup?email=foo@bar.com`